-$$D = h. \tan(\theta_B + \frac{v}{2}) - h. \tan(\theta_B - \frac{v}{2}$$ (Eq.3.3.3)
+$$D = h. \tan(\theta_B + \frac{v}{2}) - h. \tan(\theta_B - \frac{v}{2})$$ (3.5.3)

-where θ_B is the 3dB across-track antenna aperture (roughly 1.2 deg) and v is the boresight angle (0 degree as the attitude angles have not been considered in this early version of the footprint computation module).
+where θ_B is the 3dB across-track antenna aperture (roughly 1.2 deg) and ν is the boresight angle (0 degree as the attitude angles have not been considered in this early version of the footprint computation module).

 A finer method will probably be available for this project.
 This method fully accounts for the available attitude angles provided in the products.
 It consists in projecting the antenna boresight to its "exact" location at the surface (tracker range related) of the ellipsoidal Earth (WGS84).
 The along-track limits are then determined in the Earth-tangential plane (ENU: East North-Up) centered on this "exact" footprint centre using Eq.
-3.3.2 while the across-track are now obtained from projecting the antenna across-track aperture to the ellipsoidal Earth.
+3.5.2 while the across-track are now obtained from projecting the antenna across-track aperture to the ellipsoidal Earth.
 Improved WFR are expected upon the condition of using an up to date water mask.

-3.4 Validation over the Amazon Basin (AHL)
+3.6 Validation against in situ data over the Amazon Basin (AHL)

-Part of the TDS validation will be implemented over the Amazon basin for tens of virtual stations.
+Part of the TDS validation will be implemented over the Amazon basin for tens of virtual stations over rivers.
 This process leads to statistically significant results because of the large number of locations and measurements that can be validated.

 Ideally speaking, gauging stations with vertical spirit leveling will be involved.
 In this case, quality indicators will include RMSE and mean error.
-However, for stations without trusted vertical spirit leveling RMSE and mean error will not be computed and the validation will be limited to Standard Deviation (relative validation).
-Other quality indicators, not related to vertical measurement, are the Sampling Loss Rate (SLR, %) and effective revisit period (in days).
-For L3 RWL time series, SLR indicates the ratio of lost measurements w.r.t. the nominal number of measurements (=1 per overflight).
+However, for stations without trusted vertical spirit leveling RMSE and mean error will not be computed and the validation will be limited to Standard Deviation (relative validation) and the MAD.
+Other quality indicators (not related to vertical measurement but to temporal sampling of the altimetry-based river water level time series) are the Sampling Loss Rate (SLR, in %) and the effective revisit period (Teff, in days).
+For L3 RWL time series, SLR indicates the ratio of lost measurements w.r.t. the nominal number of measurements (=1 per pass over the river at revisited crossing place).

 The absolute vertical spirit leveling is available for almost one hundred of gauging stations (Kosuth et al., 2006), some other gauging stations might be used without spirit leveling.
-Figure 3.4.1 provides an overview of the leveled gauging data available vs. satellite coverage (CryoSat-2 mode masks and Sentinel-3A tracks).
+Figure 3.6.1 provides an overview of the leveled gauging data available vs. satellite coverage (CryoSat-2 mode masks and Sentinel-3A tracks).

-Figure 3.4.1.
-Map for TDS Validation of CryoSat-2 SARM & SARINM and Sentinel-3 SARM data against in situ gauging data over the Amazon basin.
-The Polygons represent the various CryoSat-2 SARM and SARIn Mode masks, red lines are Sentinel-3A tracks and yellow diamonds are the location of ANA gauging stations with absolute spirit leveling (96 stations), several hundreds of unleveled stations also exist and can be used to perform relative validation (i.e., no absolute bias computed).
+Figure 3.6.1 Map for TDS Validation of CryoSat-2 SARM & SARINM and Sentinel-3 SARM data against in situ gauging data over the Amazon basin.
+The Polygons represent the various CryoSat-2 SARM and SARIN Mode masks, red lines are Sentinel-3A tracks and yellow diamonds are the location of ANA gauging stations with absolute spirit leveling (96 stations), several hundreds of unleveled stations also exist and can be used to perform relative validation (i.e., no absolute bias computed).

-In situ data availability over the Amazon basin is very good, however not always complete, but sometimes erroneous.
-The database that will be used is based on ANA data with some corrections applied to fix known errors (e.g., arbitrary shifts by 1m).
-Data are available within a delay ranging from 1 to 12 months (typically 6 months) depending on the gauging station.
-As a consequence, it is likely that too recent data will be eligible for validation.
+In situ data availability over the Amazon basin is very good, however not always complete and sometimes erroneous.
+The database that will be used is based on ANA data with some corrections applied to fix known errors (e.g., arbitrary shifts by 1 metre).
+Data are usually available within a delay ranging from 1 to 12 months (typically 6 months) depending on the gauging station.
+As a consequence, it is likely that too recent data will not be eligible for validation.